Unguks/Incit-Server/README.md

 ### Prerequisites

 - Node.js installed
-- SQL-based relational database installed and running
+- MySQL is setup and running

 ### Installation